piddlingtuna/COMP2511_21T2/week10/README.md

 In particular though, anyone which is visiting a `Computer` must be **validated** prior to being able to visit.

-Extend/modify the starter code to use the Visitor Pattern to allow different computer components to be visited.
+Extend/modify the starter code in `src` to use the **Visitor Pattern** to allow different computer components to be visited.

 ## Kahoot

+The questions and answers are available [here](https://create.kahoot.it/share/comp2511-week-10-kahoot/fba8b040-a51e-4731-ab2e-07199d92c3ac
+).

+## MyExperience

+Please fill in MyExperience [here](https://myexperience.unsw.edu.au/unsw/).

 ## General Revision

+Any questions?

+## That's all!

-## Good Luck and Good Bye
+Good luck and good bye :)